Smeet-Dedhia/PheonixGraph-HackRx-Hackathon/README.md

 - Multiple metrics (Jaccard and Sorensen-Dice indices) are combined to give robust recommendations within the cluster
 - Helpfulness - User reviews have been considered to determine which products are more trustworthy (confidence)

-See the [PheonixGraph Presentation](/PhoenixGraph-Presentation.pdf) for more details!
+See the [PhoenixGraph Presentation](/PhoenixGraph-Presentation.pdf) for more details!